gardener/machine-controller-manager/docs/documents/apis.md

 <em>(Optional)</em>
 <p>Total number of unavailable machines targeted by this MachineDeployment.
 This is the total number of
 machines that are still required for the MachineDeployment to have 100% available capacity.
-They may either be machines that are running but not yet available or machines that still have not been created.</p>
+They may either be machines that are running but not yet available, machines that still have not been created, or machines that are preserved in Failed phase.</p>
 </td>
 </tr>
 <tr>